lldb3/arte-downloader/README.md

 > This is a fork of [this repo](https://github.com/JannikArndt/arte-downloader), which currently uses the v1 api from arte, they recently switched to a new version that uses HLS Streams, which prompted me to make a few changes to the script.

-Since movies on Arte.tv are only available online for a _limited_ amount of time, you might want to download something before it's gone.
-This helps.
+Since movies on Arte.tv are only available online for a _limited_ amount of time, you might want to download something to watch later.
+Please remember to buy the original copies, for the artists and production.

 # How-To